GuySie/ha-meural/README.md

 ### Google Assistant
 Meural currently only supports Alexa voice commands for the Canvas.
 However, if your Home Assistant supports Google Home / Google Assistant - either [configured manually](https://www.home-assistant.io/integrations/google_assistant/) or via [Nabu Casa](https://www.nabucasa.com/config/google_assistant/) - you can expose a Canvas entity and control it via Google.
 Media players in Home Assistant support OnOff, Modes, TransportControl and MediaState traits for Google Assistant.
-This means you can turn the Canvas on or off, select different playlists for the Canvas to display, and perform basic controls like next/previous image, pause/play or enabling shuffle - though oddly Google does not support disabling shuffle.
+This means you can turn the Canvas on or off, select different playlist/albums for the Canvas to display, and perform basic controls like next/previous artwork, pause/play or enabling shuffle - though oddly Google does not support disabling shuffle.
 To make it easier to command your Canvas change the name to something you can pronounce and Google can recognize as a word - e.g. if you want to call your Canvas 'Meural', spell it 'Mural'.

 For example, you can say:
 *"Hey Google, turn on (canvas name)."*
 *"Hey Google, pause (canvas name)."*
-*"Hey Google, set input to (playlist name) on (canvas name)."*
+*"Hey Google, set input to (playlist/album name) on (canvas name)."*
 *"Hey Google, set (canvas name) to shuffle."*
 *"Hey Google, next image on (canvas name)."*
 *"Hey Google, play (canvas name)."*